-The DC-AS22 uses power from Circuit 1 to power the thermostatic controller.
-The system can have up to 2 separate branch circuits each rated at 30 amps, 208 or 240 VAC.
-These circuits must have ground fault protection with a 30ma trip current as required by the NEC and the heat cable manufacturer.
+The DC-AS4 uses power from a separate 120V circuit (or panel outlet) to power the thermostatic controller.
+The system can have up to 4 separate branch circuits each rated at 30 amps, 110-277 VAC.
+These circuits must have ground fault protection with a 30 mA trip current as required by the NEC and the heat cable manufacturer.
 This is typically known as equipment ground fault protection.

-Common installation problems are inadequate weather protection of exterior junction boxes and missing drip loops coming into the junction box.
+Common installation problems are inadequate weather protection of exterior junction boxes and missing drip loops coming into the junction box as well as heat cables being damaged at installation.

-The system requires temperature probe located in a shady spot on the north side on the structure.
+The system requires temperature probe located in a shaded location or on the north side on the structure away from sources of heat such as furnace exhaust and solar gain.
 The temperature probe cable provided is 10'.
 It can be lengthened using 14AWG wire for runs to 300', 12AWG for runs to 400' and 10AWG for runs to 500'.